ifarady/ifarady.github.io./README.txt

 This is the repository for my personal website, https://ifarady.com/ The content of this repository is owned by me.

+The website template used in this project was obtained from html5up.net, a website that provides free HTML5 templates for personal and commercial use.
+The template used in this project is Dimension by HTML5 UP.
+It is Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 Dimension by HTML5 UP
 html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 This is Dimension, a fun little one-pager with modal-ized (is that a word?) "pages" and a cool depth effect (click on a menu item to see what I mean).
 Simple, fully